aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 **commission_not_yet_unlocked**
-- The amount of commission that is not yet unlocked.
+- The amount of commission (amount of APT) that is not yet unlocked.
 It will be unlocked at the `lockup_expiration_utc_time`.
 This is the total commission amount available to the operator, i.e., the staking rewards only to the operator.
 This does not include the staking rewards to the owner.

 **lockup_expiration_utc_time**
 - The date when the commission that was locked up will unlock.
 However, this unlocked commission will not be auto-disbursed.
 It will only disburse when this command is called again.

 **epoch_info**
 - Use the [Epoch Converter](https://www.epochconverter.com/) to convert the `unix_time` into human readable time.
-Also see

 ## Requesting commission

 Either an owner or an operator can request commission.
-You can request commission once a month, i.e., at the end of a lockup period, by running the below command.
+You can request commission at the end of a lockup period, i.e., at the end of **lockup_expiration_utc_time**, by running the below command.
 Make sure to provide the operator and the owner addresses.

 ```bash
 aptos stake request-commission \